This huge collection of airport lounges is a plushy escape for frequent travelers.

 Many travel credit cards offer Priority Pass Select membership as part of card membership – usually to help offset a higher annual fee.
 Here are a few cards that include the benefit as well as their guest policies.

 Keep in mind these cards require you to enroll in the benefit to receive your Priority Pass membership card, so check out the benefits section on your issuer’s website for more information.

 Additionally – while most of these cards allow unlimited lounge access – the U.S. Bank Altitude Reserve Visa only allows four free visits per year before users are charged a $27 visit fee.
-Similarly, the American Express Hilton Honors Ascend only allows 10 free visits per year before users are charged a $32 visit fee.
+Similarly, the American Express Hilton Honors Surpass only allows 10 free visits per year before users are charged a $32 visit fee.

 Priority Pass locations

 Because Priority Pass includes such a wide network of brands, you can find a lounge or restaurant location in most major airports around the world.
 In fact, there are more than 1,200 Priority Pass locations across the globe.
 Before you travel, you can search for participating lounges and restaurants using the lounge finder tool.